History of the Republic of Ireland: Economic, political and social history, 1945–1998

 Lemass, along with T. K. Whitaker as Secretary of the Department of Finance, set specific plans for economic growth, including planned investment in industrial infrastructure and dropping of many protective tariffs and giving tax incentives to foreign manufacturing companies to set up in Ireland.
 Attracting foreign direct investment has remained a central part of Irish economic planning since that time.
 The economic plans of the Lemass era yielded economic growth of 4% a year between 1959 and 1973.
-A result of having more public revenue was more investment in social infrastructure – free secondary education, for instance, was instituted in 1968, by the then Minister for Education, Donough O'Malley.
+A result of having more public revenue was more investment in social infrastructure – free secondary education, for instance, was instituted in 1968, by the Minister for Education, Donough O'Malley.
 Emigration fell as living standards in Ireland went up by 50% and began to catch up with the European average.

-However, in the 1970s, the world energy crisis – where OPEC countries withheld supplies of oil – resulted in rising inflation and a budget deficit in Ireland.
-From 1973 to 1977 a coalition government of Fine Gael and Labour tried to keep spending under control by imposing a series of cuts in public spending.
+This was demonstrated by a steady growth in the percentage of households owning various consumer goods.
+In 1976, for example, 56.7% of households had a car, 60% a gas cooker, 92% a radio, 36% a record player, and 74% a TV, and 39% a tape recorder, while in 1977 64% of households had a washing machine, 87% a transistor radio, and 61% a refrigerator.

 The period of economic crisis of the late 1970s provoked a new economic crisis in Ireland that would endure throughout the 1980s.
 Fianna Fáil, back in power after the 1977 election, tried to reactivate the economy by increasing public spending, which by 1981 amounted to 65% of Irish GNP.
 Irish national debt in 1980 was £7 billion or 81% of GNP.
 By 1986, it was over £23 billion – 142% of Irish GNP.